 And finally, the company is trying to negotiate a compensation to injured patients which is a fraction of what has been awarded in the US, arguing that the US standard should not apply in India.
 Device companies are not required by law to compensate for the damage done on Indian patients.
 Patients feeling differently are welcome to go to the consumer court.

-So the ICIJ report confirms our worst fears about technologies in medical practice.
+So, the ICIJ report confirms our worst fears about technologies in medical practice.
 Medical devices are approved without proper evaluation.
 They are marketed and used unethically.
 Reports of damage related to their use are not well documented.
 If at all a device is withdrawn, patients may never get to hear of it.
 And finally, mechanisms for compensation are so weak as to be non-existent.

 There are of course examples of regulatory bodies acting in the public’s interest, driven by civil society’s advocacy.
 When the National Pharmaceutical Pricing Authority included stents in the National List of Essential Medicines under price control and cut prices drastically, manufacturers first threatened to stop production, but then backed down.
 The NPPA also warned hospitals against increasing their cardiac packages to compensate for the price cut.
 Such stern actions have been prompted by a strong civil society movement against irrational and dangerous drugs, and extortionate pricing in the healthcare industry.
 Action against the medical profession, on the other hand, is absent.